an4xdev/TestMaker/README.md

 ## Parsing

-Application now can parse md files like:
+Application in 1.0 release can parse md files like:

 ```md
 # Project name (optional, if none project name is file name)